 Your advisor will help you develop an educational plan — a roadmap to a college degree or certificate, including an outline of coursework required to achieve your educational goals in a timely manner.
 By meeting with an advisor your first quarter, you can stay on track and avoid obstacles to graduation and successful transfer.

-If you are pursuing a certificate or degree in Early Childhood Education, Health and Human Services, or Watch Technology, please contact their program offices for advising and information.
+If you are pursuing a certificate or degree in Early Childhood Education or Watch Technology, please contact their program offices for advising and information.

-The college requires that transfer students meet with an advisor for a progress check when they have earned 45 credits (halfway through the degree) to discuss the remaining courses required for your degree, prerequisites for your intended major, and transfer plans, including admission dates and deadlines for four-year universities.
+The college requires that students meet with an advisor for a progress check when they have earned 30 credits to discuss the remaining courses required for your degree, prerequisites for your intended major, and transfer plans, including admission dates and deadlines for four-year universities.

 Make an Advising Appointment

 You can make a 30-minute appointment with your assigned advisor to: